terrisage/GettingAndCleaningData/CodeBook.md

 2. The file was unzipped into a local working directory.
 The following primary data files were used in this assignment:

-a.
-UCI HAR Dataset/features.txt lists all of the features collected and in turn will be used for the column headings.
+- UCI HAR Dataset/features.txt lists all of the features collected and in turn will be used for the column headings.
 The column headings will be described in the variables section below.

-b.
-UCI HAR Dataset/activity_labels provides a mapping of the numeric (index) to the activity.
+- UCI HAR Dataset/activity_labels provides a mapping of the numeric (index) to the activity.
 For example, 1 maps to walking and 2 maps to walking upstairs.

 c.
 UCI HAR Dataset/train/subject_train.txt provides training data on the subject identify who performed the activity for each training sample and range from 1 to 30.